 One of the biggest challenges that forex brokers face when exploring new licensing jurisdictions centers around the unique rules and guidelines set forth by each regulatory body.

-South Africa happens to be one such region, recognized for licensing requirements that often differ from other jurisdictions.
+South Africa happens to be one such region, recognized for a regulatory framework that often differs from other jurisdictions.
 An example of one such regulatory requirement unique to South Africa centers around the need for all FSCA regulated Financial Service Providers (FSP) to appoint a Key Individual (KI).

 What is a Key Individual (KI) in South Africa?

 The South Africa FSCA requires that all licensed forex brokerages, locally known as FSPs, appoint a Key Individual, often abbreviated simply as: “KI”.
-The significance of the KI requirement in South Africa cannot be understated, as we’ll explain.
+As we’ll explain, the significance of the KI requirement in South Africa cannot be understated.

 In addition to the responsibilities within a licensed FSP that go above and beyond a traditional compliance role, specific certification is required for a Key Individual to be approved by the FSCA.
 The result is that licensed FSPs cannot appoint a KI as liberally as forex brokers appoint directors in other regions, especially in offshore jurisdictions.
 In South Africa, the KI must prove that he or she has the necessary certifications to take on this role.

 Residency Requirements for South Africa Key Individuals (KI)

 As a final thought, a KI doesn’t necessarily need to reside in South Africa.
 With that said, if the Key Individual resides outside the country, he or she must still demonstrate adequate knowledge of local regulations and be able to provide proof of certification.